vkoushik7/Cicerone/README.md

 Navigation App for Museums and Art Galleries

-Flutter with Firebase and Rive
+Tech used: Flutter with Firebase and Rive Animation